ManuGithubSteam/LinJarK/Structure.md

 3. Write the Grammar for Simon and create the scenario in Simon with the grammar from the ods file.
 4. Test the scenario
 5. Test again
-6. Write me so i can put them on here.
+6. Write me so i can put them on here or open an Issue on github.

 If the words for a particular purpose are in the language model, work can start on the backend scripts.